brentgroves/status/2023/week47.md

 ## Report System on Private Cloud

-### Observability

-Now that the load balancer and ingress controller are working collect metrics using prometheus and graph time-series data in graphina.
+Now that the load balancer and ingress controller are working deploy the K8s prometheus stack.

 Server Comparison: